zhiweibi/PT-GAN/README.md

 For RaFD dataset, you just need to follow the original dataset with the image name like 'Rafd090_01_Caucasian_female_angry_frontal.jpg'.

 ## Train
+Edit the .yaml file of the corresponding dataset and run the following command to train our model.
 ```
 python train.py options/brats.yaml
 ```

 ## Test
+Edit the .yaml file of the corresponding dataset and run the following command to test.
 ```
 python test.py options/brats.yaml
 ```